Vegetarian Curry Puffs with Leftover Curry

 You can replace the pastry sheet with frozen paratha.

-Baking time may vary so keep an eye and make sure to turn off the oven once puffs start to turn light brown.
+Baking time may vary, so keep an eye on the puffs and turn the oven off once they begin to turn light golden brown.

 This is NOT a recipe but an option to use up the leftover curry.
 Feel free to customise to suit your preference.

-Defrosting time may vary depending on what product you use such as ready-rolled pastry sheets or blocks.
-Follow the instructions on the packet.
+Defrosting time may vary depending on the product you are using, such as ready-rolled pastry sheets or pastry blocks.
+Always follow the instructions provided on the packaging.

 FAQ